-- A) Role and responsibilities of a lead supervisor; - B) Information on lead and its adverse health effects; - C) Information on federal, State and local regulations and guidance that pertain to lead-based abatement; - D) Liability and insurance issues relating to lead-based abatement; - E) Lead risk assessment and inspection report interpretation; - F) Development and implementation of an occupant protection plan and abatement report; - G) Lead-based paint hazard recognition and control; - H) Lead-based paint abatement and lead-based paint hazard reduction methods, including restricted practices; - I) Interior dust abatement/cleanup; - J) Soil and exterior dust abatement; - K) Clearance standards and testing; - L) Cleanup and waste disposal; - M) Record keeping; - N) Integration of lead-based paint abatement methods with modernization and rehabilitation projects for large scale abatement projects; and - O) Respiratory protection, including review of the OSHA Lead Standard. - 2) The one day (8 hour) lead supervisor refresher course content shall be the same as the course content specified in subsection (d)(1) of this Section, and any current safety practices, new laws and regulations, and current technologies relating to lead-based paint activities.
-Requirements ending in an asterisk indicate areas that require refresher hands-on activities.
+- A) Role and responsibilities of a lead supervisor; - B) Information on lead and its adverse health effects; - C) Information on federal, state, and local regulations and guidance that pertain to lead-based abatement; - D) Liability and insurance issues relating to lead-based abatement; - E) Lead risk assessment and inspection report interpretation; - F) Development and implementation of an occupant protection plan and abatement report; - G) Lead-based paint hazard recognition and control; - H) Lead-based paint abatement and lead-based paint hazard reduction methods, including restricted practices; - I) Interior dust abatement/cleanup; - J) Soil and exterior dust abatement; - K) Clearance standards and testing; - L) Cleanup and waste disposal; - M) Record keeping; - N) Integration of lead-based paint abatement methods with modernization and rehabilitation projects for large scale abatement projects; and - O) Respiratory protection, including review of the Occupational Safety and Health Administration (OSHA) Lead Standard 29 CFR 1910.1025 and 29 CFR 1926.62. - 2) The one day (eight hour) lead supervisor refresher course content shall be the same as the course content specified in subsections (d)(1)(A) through (O) of this Section, and any current safety practices, new laws and regulations, and current technologies relating to lead-based paint activities.
+Requirements ending in an asterisk () indicate areas that require refresher hands-on activities.

-- e) Approval of Lead Alternative Course Schedules. - 1) An Alternative Course Schedule is defined as: - A) Any training agenda that includes a training day of more than 8 hours, but fewer than 12 hours.
-Courses that consist of more than 12 hours of training per day will not be approved by the Department (Note: a training hour consists of 50 minutes of training time); - B) Any training agenda that includes a training day of fewer than 8 hours; - C) Any training agenda that includes more training days than required by this Part; - D) Any training agenda that includes fewer training days than required by this Part; - E) Any altered training course that may be offered in addition to the standard lead training course (an example is a training course provider offering the standard 3-day (8 hours per day) lead worker course and also a four-day lead worker course); or - F) Any combined training course that covers more than one training course discipline. - 2) Application for Alternative Course Schedules shall be made in accordance with the appropriate discipline requirements set forth in this Section. - f) Approval of Foreign Language Courses.
+- e) Approval of Lead Alternative Course Schedules. - 1) An Alternative Course Schedule is defined as: - Any training agenda that includes a training day of more than eight hours, but fewer than 12 hours.
+Courses that consist of more than 12 hours of training per day will not be approved by the Department (Note: a training hour consists of 50 minutes of training time); - B) Any training agenda that includes a training day of fewer than eight hours; - C) Any training agenda that includes more training days than required by this Part; - D) Any training agenda that includes fewer training days than required by this Part; - E) Any altered training course that may be offered in addition to the standard lead training course (an example is a training course provider offering the standard three-day (eight hours per day) lead abatement worker course and also a four-day lead abatement worker course); or - F) Any combined training course that covers more than one training course discipline. - 2) Application for Alternative Course Schedules shall be made in accordance with the appropriate discipline requirements set forth in this Section. - f) Approval of foreign language courses.
 The lead worker training course discipline is the only discipline that will be approved to be offered in a foreign language.
 All other lead training course disciplines shall be offered in English.
 Foreign language lead worker disciplines shall meet all of the requirements specified in subsection (c) of this Section.
 All foreign language course manuals, exams and other course material required by this Section shall be provided in both the language in which the course is to be offered and English.